VRJams/vrjams.github.io/docs/graphics.md

   return graphicsColor * lovrDiffuseColor * lovrVertexColor * texture(image, uv);
 }
 ```
-with `uv` being the 2D coords of the face being rendered, normalized in a [0.0 1.0] range.
-This shader integrates parameters such as the texture of the object, the color set in `lovr.graphics.setColor()`, diffuse color and a few moew, but no lighting.
+With `uv` being the 2D coordinates of the face being rendered, normalized in a [0.0 1.0] range.
+This shader integrates parameters such as the texture of the object, the color set in `lovr.graphics.setColor()`, diffuse color and a few more, but no lighting.

-we can access shared values from the Vertex Shader with `in <type> <name>`
+We can access shared values from the Vertex Shader with `in <type> <name>`

 The standard header is
 ```glsl